na-Itms/0ad-gdd/book/gameplay/main/vision.md

 action to your home.

-This game will make you (as a player) feel like you are in command of a civilisation.
+This game will make you (as a player) feel like you are in command of a civilization.
 You make the decisions that will lead to their ultimate rise or demise.

 ### Heart and Soul of 0 A.D.